flexbrionine/FinalDev_248648/README.md

 # FinalDev_248648
 projekt na zaliczenie inf.2

-Run main.exe in the same path as dll libs. and fprites folder
+Run main.exe in the same path as dll libs. and sprites folder